sahwar/Bulogos/Viable-money-payment-methods-InternetPlarforms-BG-2019+.md

 https://salt.bountysource.com/ (SALT - A crowdfunding platform that helps developers earn a monthly salary from open-source software) (e.g. https://salt.bountysource.com/teams/neovim)
 * *https://opencollective.com*
 * * https://venmo.com/
+* just paste receiver info you can use, for
+* WesternUnion in USA,
+* and for paypal.me/yournameornicknamehere
+* and for
+* MoneyGram and
+* IBAN...
+* there are many other ways to send and receive money online, but I ain't got the time to research them, though I know about
+* revolut,
+*  wise.com,
+* liberapay.com , opencollective.com ,
+* stripe.com
+* ...
+BITCOINcash
 * FSF GNU cash & cryptocurrencies ; etc.
 * http://cash.app (CashApp; MoneyApp) ???;
 * https://beerpay.io/ (e.g. https://beerpay.io/b3by/atom-clock?focus=wish )